Japanese Radicals by Subject

 When I lived in Japan I decided to ‘challenge’ the 漢字検定 (kanjikentei), a kanji test that native Japanese people take throughout their school years, and some adults take just for the challenge of it.
 The test demands that you learn the meaning and names of the radicals, so I set about learning them.

-As is my wont, I found it easier to learn them by breaking the list of 214 radicals down into sub-categories.
+I found it easier to learn them by breaking the list of 214 radicals down into sub-categories.
 While they are traditionally listed in order of stroke count, I found that separating them into subject sub-categories helped me to get a grip on their meaning and make sense of the world created by the radicals.
 These are categories that I decided on, and not ‘official’ as far as I know.
 I’m sure you could order them slightly differently, depending on how you look at them.

 This list features as an appendix in my book The Kanji Code.
 I hope you find it useful!